 The EcoHouse gives students a unique opportunity to explore practical green-living lifestyles, to test the effectiveness of new green technologies, and to work with community partners to develop better resources on green renovations and sustainable lifestyles.
 In addition, once it is equipped with a planned state-of-the-art energy monitoring system, the house will function as a "live-in" laboratory for testing the energy savings and cost-effectiveness of various renovations and green technologies.
 Such a system will allow the EcoHouse to provide empirical data on the performance of various house systems that we can then share with many others.
 The house is also rapidly becoming an information clearinghouse, fostering discussions about sustainability by connecting interested homeowners with relevant community organizations and efficiency resources.
 In the future, EcoHouse residents will host various events, skill-shares, and workshops, and will develop a comprehensive web site to help build connections between on and off-campus resources.
 Still in its very early stages, Project EcoHouse is in continual development and guided by an ambitious vision.

-If you are interested in living in the EcoHouse for the 2013-2014 school year, please fill out the applications below.
-Applications are due no later than 3 p.m. on Monday, March 11, 2013.
+If you are interested in living in the EcoHouse for the 2017-2018 school year, please fill out the forms below and email them to Ann Esson, firstname.lastname@example.org, by 2 p.m.
+Monday, March 6, 2017.